wulu-epic/piano-visualiser/README.md

 # Piano Visualiser

 Piano Visualiser is a Python application designed as an alternative to Synthesia, offering various features for MIDI file visualization, real-time keyboard input interpretation, and MIDI recording and playback.
+This is a W.I.P so not everything works as intended as of yet

 ## Features